When Is the Best Time

 - North Atlantic storms during autumn and winter bring swells to the canyon

 Stay in the Lisbon area for the entire vacation to explore the fantastic country.
-Monitor the forecast for giant waves and in the meantime visit Praia da Ursa, Montserrat Palace, and Torre de Belem to mention just a view of the many outstanding locations nearby.
+Monitor the forecast for giant waves and, in the meantime, visit Praia da Ursa, Montserrat Palace, Cabo da Roca, Praia da Adraga. and Torre de Belem, to mention just a view of the many outstanding locations nearby.

 Best Months to Visit